bhavinmultiqos/Blockchain_smart_contract/README.md

 - Node.js: JavaScript runtime for building scalable network applications.
 It’s used to run the development server and handle dependencies.
 - Ganache: Personal blockchain for Ethereum development used for local testing.
 You can use Ganache to deploy contracts and test transactions on a local network.

-# Install globally by running:

-MetaMask browser extension - For connecting to the Ethereum blockchain.
-Install from MetaMask's website.

-Ganache - Local Ethereum blockchain for development.
-Install from Ganache's website.

 # Steps to Run the Project
 ## Clone the Repository